 You’ll need to scroll down for the English recipe on this blog, but that extra effort will be well worth it.
 Tofu has no chance of tasting bland here, thanks to a generous sprinkling of garlic powder and peppery cumin—a spice known best for its digestion-stimulating benefits.
 With avocado spread on the tortilla (try the blogger’s homemade version) as well as sliced on top, it’s double the healthy fat, double the fun.

 The long list of ingredients needed here to achieve the "jerk" component may be daunting, but don’t let that distract from what's a surprisingly straightforward preparation.
 Tempeh once again plays the leading role, accompanied by a robust supporting cast of spices and topped with a unique mixture of radish and fennel.
 The result is a deceptively simple production, so easy to make in larger quantities that it’s fit to feed a party of two or 12.

 Chocoholics, here’s another recipe to fuel your addiction.
 Whisking cocoa powder into the batter for the shells gives the mixture a dash of cholesterol-lowering flavanols and that irresistible bittersweet quality.
 Don’t be intimidated by the homemade "tortillas"—with just a few simple ingredients and a bit of practice, you’ll be churning them out like a pro in no time.
 Fill ‘em up with your favorite mixed fruit (the classic strawberry-banana pairing works great) and fresh coconut flakes.

-In this sweetened up twist, cinnamon-sugar dusted tortillas are baked, then filled with honeyed, light cream cheese and studded with multicolored cubes of chopped berries, oranges, and pineapple.
+In this sweetened-up twist, cinnamon-sugar dusted tortillas are baked, then filled with honey, light cream cheese and studded with multicolored cubes of chopped berries, oranges, and pineapple.
 You can’t go wrong with creamy, sweet, and colorful.